 Background and Rationale

-The month of Ramadan is a critical biannual event in the Islamic calendar.
+The month of Ramadan is a critical annual event in the Islamic calendar.
 Individuals engage in a month-long fasting schedule where meals are taken before sunrise and after sunset, with no water or food intake during the day.
 The practice leads to not only altered nutritional schedules, but is associated with altered sleeping patterns, characterised by significant reductions in total nighttime sleep, as well as increased daytime nap duration1.
 In general, poor sleep efficiency is associated with post-meal elevated glycemic responses and sustained sleep restriction might lead to greater subjective hunger and higher caloric intake2,3.
 Ramadan practising individuals develop strategies to cope with the evolving sleep debt to coordinate with their lifestyles.
 These could range from staying awake at night and sleeping into mid-day or a planned wakening around dawn meal times (Sahoor/Sehri) and napping after4,5.
 Physiologically both are likely to impact sleep quality and recovery.
 Previous studies have captured the impact on sleep using surveys such as the Pittsburgh Sleep Quality Index (PSQI)4.
 Wearable-based Ramadan health tracking is a very nascent research area with a handful of studies such as Alghamdi et al.,2020, which usually focus on a clinical population5.
 There is relatively less public literature around productivity impacts in the Ramadan-observing population.

 We detected early but striking changes in geographically-restricted patterns within the Ultrahuman Ring AIR user base as referenced in our previous whitepaper6.
 The lack of sleep information surrounding a largely healthy demographic (Ramadan-observing cohort) propelled us to develop 'Ramadan Mode' on the Ultrahuman application, involving customizations to better suit these sleep pattern changes.
 This specific mode alters the way sleep index is calculated, which is a reflection of the overall sleep health of a user for the day, by modifying the contributing weightages of sleep epochs in nocturnal time windows and emphasising the value of day time naps.
 Here we present the general sleep patterns of users who activated this mode and another set that showed distinct activity around the dawn meal times, to track sleep-related behaviours and their impact on sleep metrics during the Ramadan fasting period.